Driveways

 Application form

-Use the TCCS approval form to add a new driveway or modify an existing driveway.
+Use the approval form to add a new driveway or modify an existing driveway.
 This form covers driveways, stormwater easements, waste management plans and landscape management protection plans.
 It will step you through the required approvals based on your proposed works and prompt you to upload a site plan.
 You can commence the application form and save it to complete at a later time.
 Fees apply.

 More information